KhronosGroup/SPIRV-Tools/readme.md

 An ID definition pertains to the `<result-id>` of an OpCode, and ID usage is any input to an OpCode.
 All IDs are prefixed with `%`.
-To differentiate between defs and uses, we suggest using the second format shown in the above.
+To differentiate between defs and uses, we suggest using the second format shown in the above example.

 ##### Named IDs